Returning Student Housing Selection

 Click below for information about apartment configurations in Gateway, Evergreen and Southwood.
 Note that we anticipate that Gateway Village will be air conditioned for the 2019-2020 academic year.

 Applying to Live in LaRiviere Center

-Welcome to the LaRiviere Living & Learning Center.
 LaRiviere Center offers residents one of the most unique opportunities available to them at Western New England University: living and learning in the same building.
 LaRiviere residents have the opportunity to live with friends as well as educate others on their interests in a productive and collaborative environment.
 This cooperative experience allows students the ability to develop and flourish as individuals, academic scholars, and student leaders.

 Information About Special Housing Accommodations

 Western New England University is committed to providing students who have a documented disability or medical condition with a safe environment in which to live and study.
 It is the responsibility of the student to inform the Office of Student Disability Services of the nature of their disability and desire to receive a special housing accommodation.

 If approved, the Office of Student Disability Services will work directly with the Office of Residence Life in an effort to provide a housing accommodation that is appropriate and reasonable.
 For more information, please contact the Office of Student Disability Services at (413) 782-1258.